 Awards Committee — Selects winners for travel stipends and Achievement Award

 Professional Development Committee — Organizes workshops/seminars for continuing education

-1) The Division has an open community within SLA Connect.
-The purpose of the Sci-Tech community is to promote communication among the members of the Science-Technology Division of SLA and other interested parties via an unmoderated community.
+1) The Community has an open community within SLA Connect.
+The purpose of the Sci-Tech Open Community is to promote communication among the members of the Science-Technology Community of SLA and other interested parties via an unmoderated community.
 It should help special librarians everywhere advance their role as information professionals in their respective institutions.

-Topics of posts to the list include information about the division and its activities, conference information and opportunities, resource sharing, reference questions, job announcements, reviewer or publishing opportunities, announcements about member publications, course and professional development opportunity announcements, research surveys, and sci-tech library-related news.
+Topics of posts to the list include information about the Sci-Tech Community and its activities, conference information and opportunities, resource sharing, reference questions, job announcements, reviewer or publishing opportunities, announcements about member publications, course and professional development opportunity announcements, research surveys, and sci-tech library-related news.

-The division currently considers nominations for several awards for travel, international librarians, professional development, achievement, and other forms of recognition of contributions to the Division.
-Some highlights from the history of the division's awards follow.
+The Community currently considers nominations for several awards for travel, international librarians, professional development, achievement, and other forms of recognition of contributions to the Community.
+Some highlights from the history of the Community's awards follow.